quannt/quannt.github.io/_posts/2015-06-21-Using-As-And-Is-Keyword-in-C-sharp-for-safe-casting.markdown

 	}
 }
 {% endhighlight %}
-and voila, no more InvalidCastException.
+and voila, no more `InvalidCastException`.

-Now what should you use is the next thing you should consider, *as* or *is* or just fail fast and catch the InvalidCastException.
+Now what should you use is the next thing you should consider, `as` or `is` or just fail fast and catch the `InvalidCastException`.
 The answer is it depends on you and your application.
 Take a look at [this StackOverflow answer](http://stackoverflow.com/a/2139818/1487831) for more discussion on what to use.

 ##### References
 * Defensive Coding in C#, from [pluralsight](http://www.pluralsight.com/courses/defensive-coding-csharp)